skylarkcob/hocwp-theme/hocwp/readme.txt

 * 02/04/2024: Add function to display all setting fields from array and support sortable field.
 * 13/04/2024: Fix not declare $post_meta_keys and $term_meta_keys in Abstract_HT_Custom class.
 * 16/04/2024: Fix sticky save settings button lag.
+* 12/05/2024: Add util function to detect is_email prevent error by using default function.

 = 7.0.4 =
 * 21/12/2023: Add backward compatible if upgrade theme core on old theme.